muzz-yasir/hyde/about.md

 * I **backpacked across the Phillipines** after graduating, presented my paper at [KDD23](https://kdd.org/kdd2023/) in Los Angeles and went on a **1300 mile train journey** across the west coast to Seattle.

+### Why?

+I'm a big believer in the idea that my degree, for better or worse, has hardwired the way I process the world around me - through aggressive development in the areas of logic and reason, combined with equal regression in the skills of literacy and nuance.
+This blog is an attempt to work on this imbalance and provide some form of entertaintment to myself and those around me in the process.

+### What?

+Numerous half-baked thoughts that I've developed over the past few years, bear with me whilst I slowly formulate these and learn how to write better.
+I just want to get better at writing really.
+Additionally, I'd like this to sound like a interview with myself, purposely hyperlinked on my CV to give prospective employers a more expressive picture of myself.

 __Let's talk!__ If you've stumbled upon this page I already want to know about you and who you are.
-I only loathe unfamiliar LinkedIn requests when they lead to nothing at all; not even a slightly awkward, transactional phone call where we dance around the elephant of referrals and how best to exploit each other.
-Hence, do get in [touch](mailto:mustafa.y36@gmail.com) for a chat.
+I only loathe unfamiliar LinkedIn requests when they lead to nothing at all.
+Hence, get in [touch](mailto:mustafa.y36@gmail.com) for a chat.

 <!-- ### What am I going to write about?